Call it the spark. Can it the flash. Creative inspiration!!!

 My days were spent researching, writing, and editing my first beloved children’s book.
 Inspiration struck again when I created a journal and coloring book for kids.
-I continue to trust the process and am currently working on a sequel to my first children’s book.
+I continue to trust the process.

 We all get random thoughts.
 I believe this is how the Divine communicates with us.

-The key to figuring out these messages is to keep track of those thoughts and see where they lead.
+The key to figuring out these messages is to pay attention and keep track of those thoughts and see where they lead.
 An easy way to do this is to have a small notebook to write down all those seemingly random notions, thoughts, and inspirations.
 Without judgment!

 Don’t dismiss the information just because it doesn’t make sense to you.
 Keep with it.
 One random thought might not make sense but a series of random thoughts might show you a pattern.